Arnold & Freihofer’s Bread Route For Sale -New Canaan, Connecticut

 What are my expenses and overhead?

-Expenses include, but are not limited to: fuel, vehicle maintenance, handheld maintenance, insurance for your vehicle, and liability insurance for your business, and a route payment if you finance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
+Expenses include, but are not limited to: fuel, vehicle maintenance, handheld maintenance, insurance, and a route payment if you finance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
 The current owner estimates $154 per week or $7,982 per year in expenses/overhead (route payment if financing not included).

 What type of vehicle do I need?